Cod liver oil is a nutrient-dense oil made from the livers of several species of the cod fish.

 3. Preventing Infections

 Cod liver oil could mean fewer bouts of the cold and flu for your child, and fewer trips to the doctor.
 It is theorized that an immune system boost comes from the oil’s high content of vitamin D, though research has not yet shown this.
-In research published in the Journal of the American College of Nutrition, cod liver oil supplements decreased trips to the doctor for upper respiratory illnesses by 36 to 58 percent.
+In research published in the , cod liver oil supplements decreased trips to the doctor for upper respiratory illnesses by 36 to 58 percent.

 4. Protecting Eye Sight